rshw8487/WunderMobility_MobileAppTest/README.md

 # Framework with testng tests setup and execution:

- Created 2 automation test scripts under 'TestCase_MobileAutomation' class:
+ - Created 2 automation test scripts under 'TestCase_MobileAutomation' class:

    1.StartRegistration

    2.WebViewInteraction

+- Report will be generated under 'Test-output' folder-> emailable-report.html.

+- Can execute the testng.xml file to run the code.

+-POM.xml can provide all the related dependencies required for the project.